joesteinberg/dyn-mkt-pen/README.md

 `app_wbedd/life_cycle.py`: Computes variables required to estimate equations (2)-(5) and stores in Stata format.
 Calls the Stata do file `app_wbedd/life_cycle_data.do` to estimate these equations using the `reghdf` command.
 Creates **Figure C.1** (figC1_life_cycle_dyn_v_wbedd.pdf) and **Figure C.2**.(figC2_life_cycle_dyn_x_wbedd.pdf).

 ## 2. C program ##
-The program to solve the model is written in C. It uses OpenMP to parallelize the solution of the firm's problem and simulate microdatasets.
+The program to solve the model is written in C. It is contained in the folder [programs/c](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/c).
+It uses OpenMP to parallelize the solution of the firm's problem and simulate microdatasets.

 ### 2.1 Source code ###
 All source code is contained in the folder [programs/c/src](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/c/src).